Raffaello/apache-nginx-benchmark/README.md

 - `./nginx.sh; ./apache.sh`
 - `./generate_report.r`

 The VM it might crash with Apache and it will not be able to finish the tests, still need to fix a minor configuration for load testing.

+## link to report